For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Use evidence to construct an argument that establishes the significance of historical events, places or people.
+- Construct an argument that establishes the significance of historical events, places or people

-- Investigate the histories and whakapapa of diverse communities in Aotearoa, the Pacific and the wider world nd draw links between these peoples and contexts.
+- Investigate histories and whakapapa of diverse communities in Aotearoa, the Pacific and beyond

 Assessment